cashubtc/nuts/CTF.md

 Redemption: Conditional keyset -> regular keyset                  (POST /v1/redeem_outcome + oracle witness)
 ```

 - **Issuance**: The mint creates conditional keysets during [partition registration](#register-partition).
-Users obtain conditional tokens through mechanisms such as the [NUT-29][29] split operation, AMM-based issuance, or any other minting mechanism the mint supports.
+Users obtain conditional tokens through mechanisms such as the [NUT-CTF-split-merge][CTF-split-merge] split operation, AMM-based issuance, or any other minting mechanism the mint supports.
 - **Trading**: Conditional tokens are transferred and swapped using standard [NUT-03][03] swap.
 All conditional keysets involved in a swap (inputs and outputs) MUST share the same `outcome_collection_id`.
 This permits both same-keyset swaps (normal trading) and cross-keyset swaps where the outcome collection is unchanged (key rotation from an old inactive conditional keyset to a new active one).
 No oracle witness is required.
 - **Redemption**: After oracle attestation, winners submit conditional keyset tokens to `POST /v1/redeem_outcome` with oracle signatures in `Proof.witness`, receiving regular keyset tokens in return.

-> **Note:** [NUT-29][29] defines structured split/merge operations for the CTF pattern, allowing users to atomically split collateral into complete sets of conditional tokens and merge them back.
+> **Note:** [NUT-CTF-split-merge][CTF-split-merge] defines structured split/merge operations for the CTF pattern, allowing users to atomically split collateral into complete sets of conditional tokens and merge them back.

 ## Condition ID